Sanglorian/orcus/Orcus Advanced Options - current.md

 **Components:** 1 recovery
 **Duration:** Instantaneous

-You learn which way is north, and how many miles you are from your destination.
+You learn which way is north.

+*Nature check:* On a DC 12 Nature check, you also learn how many miles you are from your destination.

 ### Purify Food and Drink